 Length: 12.3-13 metres long

 When it lived: Late Cretaceous, 68-66 million years ago

 Where it lived: USA (Colorado, Montana, New Mexico, South Dakota & Wyoming) and Canada (Alberta & Saskatchewan)

 Tyrannosaurus needs no introduction.
-As the most famous dinosaur of all time, it has become a household name, and for good reason: it was truly the ultimate terrestrial predator.
-Tyrannosaurus is noteworthy for its unprecedented mass, reaching up to 10 tonnes, making it the largest terrestrial carnivore ever.
-While other theropod predators, such as Carcharodontosaurus, Mapusaurus, or Spinosaurus, may have been equal or exceeded it in length, none reached the remarkable bulk of Tyrannosaurus.
+As the most famous dinosaur of all time, it has become a household name, and for good reason: it was truly the ultimate predator.
+It reached up to 10 tonnes in mass, making it one of the largest terrestrial carnivores ever.

-Tyrannosaurus was more than well-armed for hunting.
+Tyrannosaurus was more than well-armed for the hunt.
 Its eyesight and sense of smell were extraordinary.
-Its arms, despite being puny, were unusually strong.
-And best of all, it had evolved bone-crushing jaws so powerful that its bite force would have been equivalent to the entire animal sitting on you.
-Unlike the jaws of, say, Allosaurus, which were designed for tearing flesh, Tyrannosaurus' bite was designed to crush bone.
-This emphasis on girth and brute strength shows that this animal was specifically evolved to hunt the powerful and bulky hadrosaurs, ceratopsians, and ankylosaurs it shared its world with.
+Its bone-crushing jaws were so powerful that their bite force would have been equivalent to an animal sitting on you.
+This was an animal specifically evolved to hunt the powerful hadrosaurs, ceratopsians, and ankylosaurus it coexisted with.

-Tyrannosaurus will be the main focus of Dinosauria's final episode, showing the last hurrah of a mighty and scarred old male, demonstrating that this predator was much more then a ferocious killing machine.
+Tyrannosaurus will be the main focus of Through the Eyes of Dinosaurs’s final episode, showing the last hurrah of a scarred old male.
+In this documentary, we’ll show that this tyrant lizard was much more than a ferocious killing machine.